moliver28/research-handbook/content/handbook/product/ux/ux-showcase.md

     - What were the constraints?
     - How did you iterate toward an MVC?
 - Walk your audience through the solution iterations:
-    - You might prepare a few slides, but this is optional
+    - You might prepare a few slides, but this is optional.
-    - Be yourself and tell the story of the work you did
+    - Be yourself and tell the story of the work you did.
-    - Use existing mockups and flows, rather than creating something new
+    - Use existing mockups and flows, rather than creating something new.
+- Invite discussion:
+    - How might this overlap with or help other teams?
+    - What are the current challenges, next steps, and open questions?
+    - How might others approach this or help you?

 ### Helpful tips for those sharing

-- Introduce yourself and provide [context](#preparation) for your presentation.
+- Introduce yourself and provide [context](#preparation) for your topic.
 - [Make the participant experience an enjoyable one](/handbook/tools-and-tips/zoom/#make-the-participant-experience-an-enjoyable-one): avoid moving around too fast (for example, when showing a Figma prototype), or back and forth between views because you forgot to say one thing at the previous one.
-- [When sharing your screen](/handbook/tools-and-tips/zoom/#how-to-share-a-presentation-in-zoom), consider going fullscreen so that the audience can see the details of your presentation.
+- [When sharing your screen](/handbook/tools-and-tips/zoom/#how-to-share-a-presentation-in-zoom), consider going fullscreen so that the audience can see the details.
     - Useful Figma keyboard shortcut on macOS to show/hide UI: `⌘\` or `⌘.`.
-- Make sure the minimum font size of text in your presentation is large enough so that it can easily be read by everyone.
+- Make sure the minimum font size of text in your story is large enough so that it can easily be read by everyone.
 - [Provide links](/handbook/tools-and-tips/zoom/#provide-links-rather-than-sharing-while-you-present-or-edit) in the agenda doc that are relevant to your story, such as, issues, epics, Figma files, FigJam boards, and recordings.
 - When sharing directly from Figma files and issues, consider preparing an outline of the things you want to cover beforehand, filling in a few details of points you want to mention.
-Use this as a guide while you present your showcase to make it more linear & easy to follow for the audience.
+Use this as a guide while you speak to make it more linear and easy to follow for the audience.
 - Is your internet connection limited?
 Stop the Zoom camera feed or try [these tips](https://www.canr.msu.edu/od/educational-technology/tips-zoom-slow-connection).
-- Ask people to share their questions after a section of your shared work.
+- Ask people to share their questions after a section of your story.
 - It’s normal to have anxiety when everyone is looking at you.
 Remember: We’re here to support each other, not to judge each other.

-Read more about presentation tips in the [communication handbook page](/handbook/communication/#presentations).
+For more presentation tips, see the [communication handbook page](/handbook/communication/#presentations).

 ## Hosting